Fields throws 5 TDs passes, No. 3 Ohio State beats Rutgers - WHIZ News

-Fields threw two touchdown passes to Chris Olave, with Jameson Williams, Garrett Wilson and Jeremy Ruckert also recipients of scoring passes as the Buckeyes (3-0 Big Ten) played through some sloppiness and held off a second-half push by the Scarlet Knights.
+Fields threw two touchdown passes to Chris Olave, with Jameson Williams, Garrett Wilson and Jeremy Ruckert also recipients of scoring passes.

+Wilson caught six passes for 104 yards for Ohio State, and Fields completed passes to nine receivers.
+Running backs Master Teague III, Steele Chambers and Trey Sermon pieced together 174 rushing yards, and Teague ran for a 9-yard touchdown in the second quarter.

+“I don’t think we’re at our peak right now,” Fields said.
+“I don’t think we’ve reached our full potential.”

 Rutgers (1-2) had a promising drive early to answer Ohio’s State’s first score but had to settle for a 30-yard Guy Fava field goal.
-Trailing 35-3 at halftime, Rutgers came out and outscored the Buckeyes 24-14 in the second half.
+Then they came out and outscored the Buckeyes 24-14 in the second half.

-“It was a tale of two halves,” Ohio State coach Ryan Day said.
-He said he felt “kind of flat” after jumping out to the big lead and then not being able to contain Rutgers in the second half.

-Wilson caught six passes for 104 yards for Ohio State, and Fields completed passes to eight other receivers.
-Running backs Master Teague III, Steele Chambers and Trey Sermon pieced together 174 rushing yards, and Teague had a touchdown.
+“You’re up big at the half, and you just kind of come out and take your foot off the gas,” said Ohio State linebacker and team captain Tuf Borland.

 Rutgers quarterback Noah Vedral, a graduate transfer from Oklahoma, was 22 of 33 for 168 yards.
 Bo Melton caught seven passes for 86 yards.